OpenClaw Multi-Model Setup: Stop Burning Money on the Wrong Model

 • API client scaffolding

 When to use it: When the task is “build this thing according to this spec.”
-Codex is faster than Opus at structured code generation and often produces cleaner code for well-defined tasks.
+GPT 5.x is faster than Opus at structured code generation and often produces cleaner code for well-defined tasks.

 When NOT to use it: Architecture decisions, ambiguous requirements, creative writing, anything where the spec is fuzzy.
-Codex needs precise instructions.
+These models need precise instructions.
 Opus handles ambiguity.

-Spawn pattern: Your main agent (Opus) writes the detailed prompt, then spawns a Codex sub-agent to execute:
+Spawn pattern: Your main agent (Opus) writes the detailed prompt, then spawns a GPT sub-agent to execute:

-# Opus writes the spec, Codex builds it
+# Opus writes the spec, GPT builds it

 sessions_spawn(